Effective Date: January 1, 2023

 Other Identifying Information That May Be Collected to Provide Services

 B. Personal Information Collected Automatically

 - information about your visits to and use of this website to help us maintain the appropriate features, functionality and user experience

 - IP address, browser type, referral source, length of visit and page views, through the use of log files

 - cookies, pixel tags, local shared objects or other similar technologies

-We may use your personal information as follows:
+We may process your personal information for the following business purposes:

 - assessing your eligibility to invest on the Mosaic platform